Sun 18 Apr

 Shortly after, a delightful British Airways ground handling lady explains that they're holding the plane for me.
 I am being deported.
 I should grab my luggage from the baggage hall and run around to departures.
 By now I am quite upset and grateful that someone is "looking after" me, even if it's not the resolution I want.
 She's alarmed that I have only a one-way ticket.
 I helpfully explain that I have separately booked (with BA) an onward ticket from Asmara via Nairobi to London (for 10 days hence).
 "Ok", she said, "you can stay on the plane to Nairobi and if you wish we can even take you on to London tonight."
 This is too much.

 “No!!!”
 I woke in Sudan; I expected to sleep in Eritrea.
 I can't possibly go home to London tonight.
 It would be like waking-up and discovering it has all been a dream.
 I am not ready to return.
 I am not mentally prepared and there would be a strong feeling of failure.
-To, as it are, press the "panic" button and be beamed up.
+To, as it were, press the "panic" button and be beamed up.
 This is all very challenging, but Nairobi sounds more like progress than returning to Khartoum so I agree.
 From Nairobi I can indeed go straight home or find something else to do.
 "Think of it as a bonus week in Kenya" I tell myself.
 Possibly I can even get a visa and flight to Eritrea for a few days time?
 The prospect of flying straight home challenges me greatly.

 In the flight I try to find out if there are flights from Nairobi to Asmara and who operates them, when, how much?
 Is there an embassy in Nairobi?
 How quickly can I get a tourist visa?
 I thought about excursions in Kenya, perhaps Lamu? or Lake Turkana?
 Both have been on my list for some while.
 Other westerners on the plane tell me of the logistics and possibilities as best they know.